 Golden Leaf Half Marathon Course Info

-The race starts at 8:30 on Fanny Hill at the end of the Snowmass Village Mall.
-In an effort to reduce congestion on the race course, there will be 6 wave starts.
+Start: The race starts at 8:00 (NEW TIME) on Fanny Hill at the end of the Snowmass Village Mall.
+In an effort to reduce congestion on the race course, there will be 7 wave starts.
 Wave placement will be based on historical and estimated finish times.
 Waves will be posted prior to packet pick-up the week before the race.
 You can determine which wave you are in when you pick up your bib or by checking back on this website.
-If you do not provide a time, you will be placed in wave 6.
-The waves will start 5 minutes apart: Wave 1 @ 8:30, Wave 2 @ 8:35, Wave 3 @ 8:40, Wave 4 @ 8:45, Wave 5 @ 8:50, Wave 6 @ 8:55.
+If you do not provide a time, you will be placed in wave 7.
+The waves will start 5 minutes apart: Wave 1 @ 8:00, Wave 2 @ 8:05, Wave 3 @ 8:10, Wave 4 @ 8:15, Wave 5 @ 8:20, Wave 6 @ 8:25, Wave 7 @ 8:30.
 For directions to the start, please see the “TRAVEL” section.

 Finish: The finish line for the course is at Koch Park in Aspen.

-Hydration stations with medical assistance & beverages will be available at approximately 1.75, 6.5 and 10.5 miles.
 This is a running race (not walking).
-Cut-Off times are approximately 40 min at the 1.75 mile mark (1st Station), 1 hr 10min at the 4 mile mark (where the Government Trail leaves the Elk Camp Ski Area Rd) and 3 hours at the 10.5 mile mark (3rd station).
+There will be cut-off times at the aid stations – all the cut-off times are still to be determined.
+There will be a cutoff of 1 hr 10min at the 4 mile mark (where the Government Trail leaves the Elk Camp Ski Area Rd).
 If you cannot achieve these times, you will be asked to exit the race course and medical personnel and sweeps will pass by you.

-The course description below is for the 2016 race.
-Changes in the course may be necessary – please check back in late August for a final course description.
+The course description below is for the 2019 race.
+Changes in the course may be necessary – please check back in September for a final course description.

-Course Map: To download a course map, goldenleaf_map1.
+Course Map: To download a course map, please click here.

 The Government Trail is a single track that contours the mountainsides between Snowmass & Buttermilk before descending to the outskirts of Aspen.
 The trail is dirt with some obstacles (rocks, roots, etc.) and the terrain is hilly aspen forests & meadows.
 The 1st section is a rolling descent across Snowmass Ski Area.
 At about 3.25 miles, the trail merges w/a dirt road (Alpine Springs work road).
 Proceed downhill on this road and look for the trail to your right after 100 yards.
 Shortly, you will make a steady 100yd climb up a ski run to an abandoned work road.
 Follow this road to the left and slightly downhill until you intersect Elk Camp Road (approx. 4 miles).
 Turn left and go downhill on the road until you hit the Government Trail turn-off to the right.
 Take this to the right and you will be on the old race course alignment again.
 There are many signs and maps here.
 The course then continues on as it has in the past.